Psuedomonas/cvs-csv-parser/README.md

 # CVS.CVS Parser
 ## Purpose
-An exercise in using R to process csv spreedsheet data, using data educational material from CVS Pharmacy.
+An exercise in using R to process csv spreedsheet data, using educational material from CVS Pharmacy.
 Because this spreedsheet is likely under copyright, I will not be posting it here.

 ### To Do